 Use this space to share about the diversity of your leadership team, your team's goals for becoming more diverse, equitable, and inclusive, and/or actions you've taken to achieve those goals.
-For more about MIT Solve's commitment to diversity, equity, and inclusion, refer to our Diversity.
-Equity. and Inclusion Statement.
-You may also find it useful to read MIT's definitions of diversity, equity, and inclusion: diversity is the social, cultural, and identity-based human attributes represented within a group; equity is access to opportunity and advancement for all members of a group, and is distinct from equality and fairness (equitable environments address disparities and strive to eliminate unique and systemic barriers that have prevented the full participation of marginalized groups); and inclusion is the act of creating environments in which all members of a group are welcomed, respected, supported, and valued.
+You may find the following definitions of diversity, equity, and inclusion useful: diversity is the social, cultural, and identity-based human attributes represented within a group; equity is access to opportunity and advancement for all members of a group, and is distinct from equality and fairness (equitable environments address disparities and strive to eliminate unique and systemic barriers that have prevented the full participation of marginalized groups); and inclusion is the act of creating environments in which all members of a group are welcomed, respected, supported, and valued.